Kentucky vs Kansas State Players to Watch - Second Round

 Kansas State's Last Game

-Kansas State was victorious in its most recent game versus Montana State, 77-65, on Friday.
-Keyontae Johnson was its leading scorer with 18 points.
+In its most recent game, Kansas State beat Montana State on Friday, 77-65.
+Its leading scorer was Keyontae Johnson with 18 points.

 |Name